 So what are your options?
 For a start, the console comes with three digital codes: Forza Horizon 3, Sea of Thieves and Minecraft.
 While getting three games straight off the bat is great, arguably Microsoft could have included some newer titles - maybe Forza Horizon 4 instead of 3, for example.
 Still, Minecraft and Sea of Thieves are still quite popular and all games are family friendly.

-Outside of these three games, you can either buy digital versions of Xbox games from the Microsoft Store or take advantage of Xbox Game Pass.
-We found the Xbox One S All-Digital to be a great companion for Game Pass, with plenty of room to download titles at your will from the services library of over 200 games - including old and new.
+Outside of these three games, you can either buy digital versions of the best Xbox One games from the Microsoft Store or take advantage of Xbox Game Pass.
+We found the Xbox One S All-Digital to be a great companion for Game Pass, with plenty of room to download titles at your will from the services library of over 400 games - old and new.

 Even better, for the last month, Microsoft has been running a deal which gives you one month of the new Xbox Game Pass Ultimate service for $1 / £1 instead of the standard $14.99 / £10.99.

 When the Xbox One S arrived three years on from the original Xbox One, it offered smaller, quieter, higher-quality gaming machine.
 It soon became the de facto Xbox system.
-But since then we've seen the release of the powerhouse Xbox One X console, which offers 4K HDR gaming and the most premium gaming experience on a console (until the release of Xbox Series X next year).
+But since then, we've seen the release of the powerhouse Xbox One X console, which offers 4K HDR gaming and the most premium gaming experience on a console.
+That's now been replaced by the Xbox Series X, too.

-For those who love the idea of disc-less gaming then the All-Digital may be prove appealing, but the issue we had was with the price.
+The issue we had was with the price.
 While Microsoft is claiming the All-Digital ($249 / £199) is cheaper than the Xbox One S ($299 MSRP / £249 RRP), in reality you can pick up an Xbox One S bundle for around the same price from certain retailers.
+Still, for those who love the idea of disc-less gaming then the All-Digital may be prove appealing.